chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 it :: String
 ```

 The `:type` command will print type information for any expression we give it (including `it`, as we see above).
-It won\'t actually evaluate the expression; it only checks its type and prints that.
+It won't actually evaluate the expression; it only checks its type and prints that.
 Therefore, we can check the type of an expression.

 ```screen
 ghci> :type 3 + 2